 Considerations When Using Neutral Density Filters

 Neutral density filters reduce the incoming light.
 This can cause your meter to not work properly, as most camera meters start to fail at the low end between 0 EV and 1 EV.
 Anytime you use a neutral density filter of six stops or more, I strongly recommend using an app like NDTimer or a neutral density exposure table card.
-A hand-held incident light meter is also very helpful in these situations, although that is an additional cost and learning curve.
+A hand-held incident light meter is also very helpful in these situations.

 Just as exposure metering can be tested by a neutral density filter, so too can the autofocus system.
 I have seen on many occasions where the autofocus system cannot find focus when a neutral density filter is in use.
 It’s easy to rectify.
 Focus on your subject before putting the filter on.
 Turn off the autofocus and if you are really worried, use a small piece of gaffer tape to stick the focus ring in place.
 Then attach the filter.
 Better lenses do not rotate the front element when focusing but there are lenses that do and that could throw the focus off when installing the filter.
 The autofocus challenge is another reason why many pros prefer the slide style of filter rather than the screw-on types.

 Next to a polarizer, a set of neutral density filters is the most important camera tool that a creative can add.
 Whether you are seeking to slow shutter speeds for stills, or create very shallow depth of field in bright light with video, neutral density filters will enhance your level of creative control over your work.
 If you’re looking to add a ND filter to your camera equipment collection, check out Henrys.com for different options.

 If you have questions, please leave a comment below.